yusufshakeel/localbox/README.md

 - Make sure to write the password after the `=` sign.
 - Do not add space before/after the password.
 - Keep the password within one line.
-- Password length must be more at least 8 characters and less than 32 characters.
+- Password length must be between 8 and 32 characters.

 Now, go to the home page and the admin password will be updated.
+Change the Admin password after logging in.

 ## Get Updates